-Despite its potential benefits, Adderall is addictive with harmful effects for those who abuse it.
+Despite its potential benefits, Adderall addiction can cause several harmful effects.
 Adderall has often been compared to the street drug “meth” in how it affects a person’s brain, although it does not have the same ability to cause psychosis.
 Adderall can cause a variety of negative side effects, such as headaches, dizziness, blurred vision, and sleep problems.

 Adderall addiction leads to a mental and physical dependency on the drug.
 Those suffering from an addiction would need more and more of the drug each time to feel its effects and would lose the ability or have great difficulty concentrating on anything without Adderall.
 People who abuse Adderall often do not feel the need to eat when on the drug and can experience dangerous amounts of weight loss.